BenFictional/dart-206_20Su/unit-2/lesson-4/exercise-2-vector-artwork.md

 While your finished favicon should be 32px x 32px, it will be much easier to design it at a larger size, and then resize it when you're finished.
 Designing your icons in Illustrator will provide the most flexibility because vector artwork can be infinitely resized without any change in quality.

-1. Create a new document that is 320px x 320px \(or larger, as long as it's square\).
+1. Create a new document that is 256px x 256px \(or larger, as long as it's square\).
-2. Design your icon
-3. Select your entire icon and choose Object &gt;&gt;&gt; Expand
-   * This ensures that any strokes or text won't change when your resize it; if you want to keep the original artwork for future use, then just duplicate your artboard.
-   * This isn't strictly necessary since the artwork will get rasterized when we save it as a PNG, but this way you can export it as an SVG too.
-4. Open the Asset Export window
-5. Select your entire icon and drag it into the Asset Export window.
+2. Design your icon and place it within your artboard.
+4. File » Export » Export for screens
 6. Select the export format:
    1. PNG
-   2. Click on "Scale" and change it from "1x" to "Width" — then enter 32px
+   2. Click on "Scale" and change it from "1x" to "32px".
-   3. If you want to export an SVG version too, you can click the "Add Scale" button
+   3. Click the "Add scale" button and set the second row to "256px".
 7. Click Export

-**Set your favicon in Muse: **File &gt;&gt;&gt; Site Properties &gt;&gt;&gt; Content
+**Set your favicon in Webflow:**

-Watch a walkthrough of setting your favicon in Lynda's **Muse Essential Training \(**[**Ch 13.
-SEO Optimization**](https://www.lynda.com/Muse-tutorials/SEO-optimization/532182/577548-4.html)**\)**
+This is pretty easy, just go to your site's Settings page and scroll down on the General tab.
+Read full instructions here about [setting your favicon and touch icon](https://university.webflow.com/article/favicons-and-touch-icons).

+Upload both your 32px and 256px icons and see how they look in the browser... is the graphic legible in the tab bar?
+Should it have a transparent background?

 ### Design Tips